 ]

-It basically comes down to this: XMLHttpRequest will not, for cross site scripting protection, work across domains.
+It basically comes down to this: XMLHttpRequest will not, in order to protect against XSS, work across domains.
 Therefore, JSON cannot be directly retrieved nor parsed via JavaScript across domains.

 This is where JSONP comes in.
 JSONP is essentially a regular JSON result set wrapped in a function.
 Rather than using XMLHttpRequest to retrieve the document, you dynamically attach a script tag to the page pointing the the JSONP document, which evokes a function call passing your JSON object to whatever function the JSONP is set to pass the data to, forgoing the need to eval anything.